Destinations · The Salon

 Puerto Vallarta divides into three distinct zones, and where you anchor changes everything.

-Zona Hotelera is the larger luxury beachfront strip running north of the Romántica.
+Zona Hotelera — the larger luxury beachfront strip north of the Zona Romántica.
 More resort-oriented.
+Less walkable.
 Quieter.
-Less walkable.
-Trade-off: you're outside the community and need a taxi for everything.
+Trade-off: you’re outside the community, you need a taxi for everything.

-For a Dandy trip, you anchor Zona Romántica or right on its border with Hotelera — close enough to walk into the scene, far enough to have peace when you want it.
+For a Dandy trip, you anchor Zona Romántica or the border between Zona Romántica and Hotelera — close enough to walk into the scene, far enough to have peace.

 Where We’d Anchor

-Casa Cupula is the boutique answer — a gay-owned, adults-only B&B in the hills above the Romántica, with views that make the heat feel earned.
+Casa Cupula — boutique adults-only B&B in the hills above the Zona Romántica.
+Gay-owned.
+Stunning views.
 Smaller and quieter than Almar.
-Good for couples who want the community nearby but the noise at a distance.
+Good for couples.
+Good for the “we want the community nearby but we want peace.”
 Rooftop bar.
 Excellent breakfast.
-The staff knows the neighborhood better than any concierge desk in the Hotelera.

-Hotel Mousai (Garza Blanca's adults-only property) sits south of the city in the Garza Blanca South Shore — luxury tier, spa, a service layer that's properly refined.
-If maximum quiet and luxury matter more than walkable-community access, Mousai is the answer.
-Just know you're trading proximity for serenity.
+Hotel Mousai (Garza Blanca’s adults-only property) — Marina Vallarta location, luxury tier, spa, the service layer is refined.
+If you want maximum quiet and luxury over walkable-community access, Mousai is the answer.

-For friend groups, villa rentals in the Mismaloya area — a house for six to ten people, kitchen, pool, beach access, your own rhythm.
+For friend groups, villa rentals in the South Shore (Mismaloya area) — a house for six to ten people, kitchen, pool, beach access, your own space but shared rhythm.
 This is how Vallarta friend groups actually travel.

 Playa Los Muertos and the Pier

 This is the gay beach.
-During the day, the anchor is Mantamar Beach Club — gay-owned, good food, beach access, the energy genuinely welcoming.
-The pier is the walk — sunset, the promenade, the point where the community gathers without any particular agenda other than being there.
+During the day, it’s Mantamar Beach Club (gay-owned, good food, beach access, the energy is welcoming).
+The pier is the walk — sunset, cruise culture, the promenade where the community gathers.

 A good Vallarta day: morning at Playa Los Muertos.
 Lunch at Mantamar.
 Afternoon rest.
 Late afternoon pier walk.
-Dinner somewhere in the Romántica.
-The pacing is slower than a lot of beach destinations because Vallarta invites you to exist for a moment instead of sprint through it.
+Dinner somewhere in the Zona Romántica.

 The Bars

-The cabaret tradition in Puerto Vallarta deserves its own sentence: Act2PV runs full theatrical productions — professional singers, full staging, actual performances.
+The cabaret tradition in Puerto Vallarta is legitimate — Act II has full productions, professional singers, actual theatrical performances.
 Not just a drag show.
-The production quality is real, and it's genuinely worth a night.
+Go for the production quality.

-Thursday arrival — check in, rest, late afternoon walk to the pier for sunset.
-Casual dinner in the Romántica.
-Explore the neighborhood.
+Thursday arrival — check into your resort or hotel.
+Rest.
+Late afternoon walk to the pier and watch the sunset.
+Casual dinner in the Zona Romántica.
+Explore.
 Early night.

-Friday — breakfast at your property.
+Friday — breakfast at your hotel.
 Beach at Playa Los Muertos.
 Lunch at Mantamar.
 Afternoon rest.
-This is the night you go out — dinner at Café des Artistes, drinks after if the evening calls for it.
-One bar or back to your room.
-No agenda.
+This is the night you go out.
+Late dinner at Café des Artistes or wherever your reservation is.
+Drinks after if the energy calls you.
+Maybe one bar, maybe just back to your room.

 Saturday — another beach morning.
 Light lunch.
-An afternoon activity if you want one — a boat trip, a tour, something that gets you off the sand and into the landscape.
-Casual dinner.
-Low-key evening.
-You're absorbing the destination, not performing for it.
+Afternoon activity if you want it — a tour, a boat trip, whatever appeals.
+Dinner somewhere casual.
+This is the low-key evening.
+Early night.
+You’re absorbing the destination, not performing for it.

 Sunday morning — final breakfast.
-Final pier walk.
+Final walk.
 Pack.
 Depart.

 For Friend Groups — The Gays Trip Version

-A week in May (Vallarta Pride) or November (perfect weather, lower prices, excellent energy).
+A week in May (Vallarta Pride) or November (perfect weather, lower prices, great energy).

 Book a villa in Mismaloya or stay at Almar if you want walk-to-bars access.
 Cook some breakfasts together.
 Beach mornings.
 Long lunches.
 One night at Pride (if May) or one night out dancing.
-One dinner at Café des Artistes as a group.
-The rest unfolds — pool time, conversations that run past midnight, the kind of week where the destination is almost secondary to the people you're with.
-Almost.
+One dinner at Café des Artistes together.
+The rest unfolds — pool time, conversations, the kind of week where the destination is almost secondary to the people you’re with.

 Be seen.
 Be celebrated.
 Be Dandy.